 While in the Lowcountry, you’ll want to get a feel for its flavors.
 Sandi Barrett recommends the Frogmore Stew, a Lowcountry boil at Bowens Island Restaurant on Folly Creek.
 Try some she-crab soup at Poogan’s Porch, where you can enjoy brunch 7 days a week.

 Planning A Night Out In The Historic District?
-Book a table at FIG (Food Is Good) — yet another reader pick for splurge-worthy restaurants in 2023 — where Chef Mike Lata makes the most of the local ingredients that have put the Lowcountry on the foodie map.
+Book a table at FIG (Food Is Good) — yet another reader pick for splurge-worthy restaurants — where Chef Mike Lata makes the most of the local ingredients that have put the Lowcountry on the foodie map.

 7. San Francisco, California